rubyzip/rubyzip/README.md

 * Ruby 1.9.2 or greater

 ## Installation
-rubyzip is available on RubyGems, so:
+Rubyzip is available on RubyGems:

 ```
 gem install rubyzip